When it comes to combat, the game progresses in rounds.

 Reactions

-If an actor acts in combat, all participants who directly perceive the actor can react to this action.
+When an actor acts in combat, all participants who directly perceive the actor may react to that action.

-- The reacting participant must directly perceive the actor, i.e. hear, see, or otherwise become aware of his action.
+- The reacting participant must directly perceive the actor, i.e. he must hear, see or otherwise take note of his action.

 - The reacting participant still has unused actions.

-The reaction takes place immediately after the action of the actor, but practically simultaneously.
-An action can only ever be followed by a reaction from one participant.
-However, any number of participants can react to the actor if they perceive his action.
-In practice, this means that the reacting participant announces his reaction before or after the actor has performed his action and possibly rolled the dice.
-This can vary according to the situation.
+The reaction is announced and carried out immediately after the actor's action.
+However, it takes place in the game time before the action.
+An action can only be followed by one reaction from a participant.
+Any number of players can react to the actor if they recognise his action.
+In practice, this means that the reacting player announces his reaction after the actor has performed his action and possibly rolled the dice.
+This may vary from situation to situation.

 Each reaction reduces the available actions of the reacting participant by one.